How to Make Baby Laugh for the First Time (10 Foolproof Tricks)

 What’s the difference between a social smile and a laugh?

-Why does my baby laugh at strangers but not at me?
+Why does my baby laugh at strangers – but not at me?

-Can baby laughter indicate developmental progress?
+Can baby laughter indicate more development?

 Can laughter help with baby sleep issues or fussiness?